spatialos/online-services/docs/quickstart.md

 ## What next?

 The next thing to do is to customise the matcher logic to fit the needs of your game.
+Other options include:

-You may also want to deploy a Deployment Pool manager if you're making a session-based game like an arena shooter - have a look at its [documentation](./deployment-pool/README.md) for more.
+- Deploying a [Deployment Pool](./deployment-pool/README.md) manager if you're making a session-based game like an arena shooter.

-We also recommend looking at our [local development](./local.md) guide if you're planning to run these services locally for development purposes; for example, to iterate on a matcher.
+- Deploying an [Analytics Pipeline](./analytics-pipeline/README.md) & start collecting data to inform your game's design.